dotmailer/dotdigital-for-woocommerce/README.md

 ## Installation

-This plugin requires you to have WooCommerce (1.6.x - 3.x) installed in WordPress.
+This plugin requires you to have WooCommerce installed in WordPress (see [detailed version requirements](readme.txt)).

 Log into your WordPress account and follow these steps:

 1. Download the plugin